zackstout/beatles-songwriting/README.md

 - [Appendix 5: Science, Surprise and the 'Tingle' factor (p.
 765)](#Appendix-5)
 - [Appendix 6: A Summary of Early Beatles Influences (p.
 769)](#Appendix-6)

+## Lyrics

+- When you find yourself in the thick of it, help yourself to a bit of what is all around you

 ## Tables of Examples

 - (p.
 12) Dramatic dominants